aspose-email-cloud/aspose-email-cloud-docs/email/sdk-tutorials/sdk-setup/_index.md

 {{< /tabs >}}

-Our SDK automatically gets API token using your **AppKey** and **AppSid**.
+Our SDK automatically gets API token using your **clientSecret** and **ClientId**.
 Also, it automatically gets a new token, if previous one is expired.

 ## **Check Everything Works**
 After setting up Aspose.Email Cloud API SDK, it's time to start using it.
 The API has numerous functions for working with email messages, calendars, contacts, etc..
 Also, the API includes AI functions such as the [Business Card Recognition API](/email/business-cards-recognition-api/) and [Name API](/email/working-with-name-api/).
 These features will facilitate and speed up the development of your application.

 Let’s call some SDK methods to see that everything set up properly.
 For example, you can easily convert an **EML** file to **MSG** format with our API.

-[EmailApi](https://github.com/aspose-email-cloud/aspose-email-cloud-dotnet/blob/master/docs/EmailApi.md) object has a function to convert email messages, it’s called [*ConvertAsync*](https://github.com/aspose-email-cloud/aspose-email-cloud-dotnet/blob/master/docs/EmailApi.md#ConvertAsync) which converts email document to the specified format and returns as the file.
+[EmailApi](/email/reference-email-api/) object has a function to convert email messages, it’s called [*Convert*](/email/reference-email-api/#convert) which converts email document to the specified format and returns as the file.

-This function requires only one parameter — [*ConvertEmailRequest*](https://github.com/aspose-email-cloud/aspose-email-cloud-dotnet/blob/master/Model/EmailConvertRequest.cs), which requests a model for conversion.
+This function requires only one parameter — [*EmailConvertRequest*](/email/reference-model-email-convert-request/), which requests a model for conversion.
 To create a request you need to pass **3 parameters**:
 - toFormat - a **file format** you want to convert to (Enum: Eml, Msg, MsgUnicode, Mhtml, Html).
 - fromFormat - a file format you want to convert from.
 - file - a **file to upload** for the further converting.